40net-cloud/fortinet-oci-solutions/FortiGate/Active-Passive/Dual-AD/New-VCN/readme.md

 ## 3. Deployment Steps

-Both options can be used to deploy FortiGate A/P solution in OCI.
+One of the two methods can be used to deploy FortiGate A/P solution in OCI.

 ### 3.1 Quick Deployment Using OCI Stacks service